phoebe-project/phoebe2-docs/api/phoebe.parameters.compute.jktebop.md

 Use jktebop to compute radial velocities and light curves for binary systems. jktebop must be installed and available on the system in order to use this plugin.
-The code is available here (currently tested with v34):
+The code is available here (currently tested with v40, requires v40+):

 <a href="http://www.astro.keele.ac.uk/jkt/codes/jktebop.html">http://www.astro.keele.ac.uk/jkt/codes/jktebop.html</a>